williaz/NgExp/README.md

   - ngAfterViewChecked: Invoked each time the view of the given component has been checked by the change detection mechanism of Angular.

+### HTTP
+- import HttpModule and add it to the imports list in root NgModule,
+- import { Headers, RequestOptions } from '@angular/http';